1. AI & Analytics Engine Knowledge Hub

 This metric calculates the negative of the average logarithm value of the actual class’ predicted probabilities.

-A higher value in AUC ROC and AUC PR indicates a better model, while a lower log loss value corresponds to a better model.
-AUC ROC and AUC PR can have a value range from 0 -1, while log-loss values can be anywhere from 0 to infinity.
+A higher value in AUC ROC and Average Precision score (adjusted) indicates a better model, while a lower log loss value corresponds to a better model.
+AUC ROC and Average Precision score (adjusted) can have a value range from 0 -1, while log-loss values can be anywhere from 0 to infinity.

 Selecting the most suitable binary classification metrics